Rishabh0896/game-store/README.md

 - **tzdata==2023.3:** Internal Django requirement for time zone data.
 - **virtualenv==20.24.5:** Sets up a virtual environment, especially useful for PyCharm users.

-## Exploring the project

-We have built a complete end to end game-store using Django and MySql.
-To navigate to the